NicolasNoya/CUDA_MNIST/README.md

 - Custom CUDA kernels for forward and backward propagation
 - Integration of host-side code (C/C++ / Python) with GPU execution
 - Simple MLP (multi-layer perceptron) architecture for MNIST
-- Ability to train from scratch or load precomputed weights
 - Demonstrates low-level GPU programming concepts (memory management, kernel launches, synchronization)
+- POC for more advanced projects in the future.